Saeid A. Taghanaki

 Research

 My work sits at the intersection of evaluation, self-improving and long-horizon agents, and foundation-model reliability.
-The threads below trace a single conviction: as models grow more capable, evaluation becomes the binding constraint on real-world reliability.
-They span capability assessment, agent infrastructure, memorization, and the failure modes that emerge under optimization pressure.
+The threads below share a common framing: as models grow more capable, evaluation becomes a more central constraint on real-world reliability.

 I lead a team at Microsoft building the agentic evaluation infrastructure for Copilot Tuning, a closed-loop system that connects customer-facing evaluation to post-training: reinforcement-learning fine-tuning and inference-time optimization.
-The work targets long-horizon, tool-using agents and the evaluation signals that make self-improvement possible without constant human supervision.
+The work focuses on long-horizon, tool-using agents and on evaluation signals suitable for self-improving systems.

 Memorization and content provenance

-Generative models memorize their training data and reproduce it, sometimes verbatim.
-This is simultaneously a copyright issue, a privacy issue, and a reliability issue.
+Generative models can memorize their training data and reproduce parts of it, sometimes verbatim.
+This raises copyright, privacy, and reliability concerns that often overlap.

-In Detecting Generative Parroting CVPR 2024 we introduced a method using overfit masked autoencoders to flag probable verbatim reproduction at inference time, without needing access to the training set.
-The full argument (why memorization happens, how to detect it, and what to do about it) appears in a three-part essay series I wrote for Autodesk Research (part 1, part 2, part 3).
+In Detecting Generative Parroting (CVPR 2024) we proposed a method using overfit masked autoencoders to flag probable verbatim reproduction at inference time, without needing access to the training set.
+A longer discussion (why memorization happens, how to detect it, and what to do about it) appears in a three-part essay series I wrote for Autodesk Research (part 1, part 2, part 3).
 Related to this work, I contributed to Generative AI Content Authentication at the U.S. AI Safety Institute Consortium (NIST AISIC).

 Vision-language and multimodal understanding

-In Determining the Preferred Image Distribution of a Black-Box VLM NeurIPS 2024 we introduced a probing method that surfaces a VLM's input preferences without access to weights or training data, useful for safe deployment in domains where input distribution matters (CAD, medical, industrial imagery).
-On the generation side, SLiMe ICLR 2024 and SMITE ICLR 2025 optimize textual embeddings for robust single-shot segmentation in images and video respectively.
-Earlier work on bridging vision and explanation appears in Learned Visual Features to Textual Explanations ICLR 2024.
+In Determining the Preferred Image Distribution of a Black-Box VLM (NeurIPS 2024) we proposed a probing method that estimates a VLM's input preferences without access to weights or training data, with potential use in domains where input distribution matters (CAD, medical, industrial imagery).
+On the generation side, in SLiMe (ICLR 2024) and SMITE (ICLR 2025) we optimize textual embeddings for single-shot segmentation in images and video respectively.
+Earlier work on bridging vision and explanation appears in Learned Visual Features to Textual Explanations (ICLR 2024).

 Robustness and earlier foundations

 Earlier threads that inform how I think about evaluation today.
-MaskTune NeurIPS 2022 mitigates spurious correlations by selectively masking salient features, forcing models to discover alternative discriminative signals.
-Robust Representation Learning via Perceptual Similarity Metrics ICML 2021 proposed perceptual similarity as a robustness objective for self-supervised representations (Spotlight).
-A Kernelized Manifold Mapping CVPR 2019 addressed adversarial perturbations through learned manifold projection.
+In MaskTune (NeurIPS 2022) we proposed a method that addresses spurious correlations by selectively masking salient features, encouraging models to rely on alternative discriminative signals.
+In Robust Representation Learning via Perceptual Similarity Metrics (ICML 2021, Spotlight) we proposed perceptual similarity as a robustness objective for self-supervised representations.
+In A Kernelized Manifold Mapping (CVPR 2019) we studied adversarial perturbations through learned manifold projection.

 My PhD focused on reliable deep learning for medical imaging.
-The most-cited contribution from that period is a Deep Semantic Segmentation review AI Review 2020, now a standard reference in medical-image segmentation.
-Earlier, InfoMask MICCAI 2019 used masked variational latent representations for weakly-supervised chest disease localization during a research visit at MILA (Early Accept).
+Work from that period includes a Deep Semantic Segmentation review (AI Review 2020), which has been widely cited in medical-image segmentation.
+Earlier, InfoMask (MICCAI 2019, Early Accept) used masked variational latent representations for weakly-supervised chest disease localization during a research visit at MILA.

 Selected Talks